 - Alternatives: Mountain Hardwear Boundary Ridge GORE-TEX 3L Bibs, Armada Vision Stretch Pants, DC Revival Bibs

 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I’ve thoroughly researched the Marmot Discovery Bib.
 Below you will find my detailed review.

 The Marmot Discovery Bib is a decent budget option that gives you the comfort and extra protection bib style ski pants allow.
 It is affordable but doesn’t provide you with high-end performance as a result.
 That makes it a good option for anyone looking to save some cash or who spends most of their time skiing within the resort.
 It offers standard performance but can wear down after heavy use.

 The Discovery Bib does a good job of keeping you dry and warm while you ski.
 In general, bibs provide you with a little extra protection as they sit up above your waist and on your chest.
 They have a higher than average fit, and that adds a little extra protection when you find yourself in deep snow or inclement weather.